hanabi-rest/hanabi-rest-mirror/README.md

-# api-gen
+# hanabi.rest

-API Gen is a product that builds, shares, and forks a multi-runtime, Hono.js-based REST API based on natural language and screenshots.
+[hanabi.rest](https://hanabi.rest) is a product that builds, shares, and forks a multi-runtime, Hono.js-based REST API based on natural language and screenshots.

 It is integrated with CLI, v0.dev, GitHub, Cloudflare, etc.